Top Tips to Help Tackle the Costs of College

 Deferred payment plans are also an option offered through many schools.
 These payment plans give you the option to delay payments until schooling is completed, without accruing interest on the loan in the meantime.

-The details of these plans vary, so it’s important to ask specific questions at your specific school or financial aid office to help you understand the terms of your agreement.
+The details of these plans vary, so it’s important to ask specific questions at your school or financial aid office to help you understand the terms of your agreement.

 Apply for Student Loans

-Student loans are intended to bridge the gap between scholarships, financial aid and the amount of tuition you can pay out of pocket.
+Student loans are intended to bridge the gap between scholarships, financial aid, and the amount of tuition you can pay out of pocket.

-In the U.S., there are two primary types of student loans — U.S. government-sponsored federal loans, and private student loans, which are offered by private-sector financial institutions.
+In the U.S., there are two primary types of student loans — U.S. government-sponsored federal loans and private student loans, which are offered by private-sector financial institutions.
 Because they typically offer much lower interest rates and defer interest charges and payment requirements, federal loans are generally a much more appealing option for students than private loans.
 A great place to start your search for federal student loans is the studentaid.gov website administered by the U.S. Department of Education.

 Start a College Savings Account